israsec/Reporting-Definitions/Web/Weak Password/mitigation.md

 •	The password policy should be enforced during password selection or alteration.
 •	Not allow setting a password that contains guessable and simple patterns such as: Username, Password1, Aa1234565.

 Optional recommendations that would further enhance the strength of the password policy include:
-•	Forcing users to change their password at least once every three months.
 •	Providing the user with a visual indicator when they are creating passwords that illustrates password complexity and strength.